Chapter 7:

 Zeno squinted at the board.
 “Hey, what?!
 That’s unfair!”

-“You should’ve seen it coming,” I said.
-“You left your king completely exposed.”
+“You should’ve seen that coming, with your king completely exposed.”

 While he stared at the pieces and muttered to himself, I took a quick look around the room.